 7 - Get Support from your friends and family

-Your friends and family have a lot to do with your habit change.
+Your friends and family have a lot to do with your change in Habits.
 If you let them know regarding which habit you want to build, then they will definitely offer you a supporting hand that can make things easier for you.

 8 - Celebrate Your Small Wins